M Idioms

 make little of (someone or something)

-My friend often makes little of the fact that he borrows money and then does not pay it back quickly.
+My friend makes little of the fact that he often borrows money and then does not pay it back quickly.

 make merry

-- have fun, laugh and celebrate
+- to have fun, to laugh and celebrate

 We decided to go to a nice restaurant and make merry for the evening.